oisdk/monus-weighted-search/README.md

 * Probabilistic sampling (`MonusWeightedSearch.Examples.Sampling`)
 * The Viterbi algorithm (`MonusWeightedSearch.Examples.Viterbi`)

-Thought he primary purpose of this package is to demonstrate the ideas in the paper, the heap monad has been packaged so it can be used as-is in "real" code.
+Though the primary purpose of this package is to demonstrate the ideas in the paper, the heap monad has been packaged so it can be used as-is in "real" code.

 The documentation is compiled on every commit, it can be seen